Q: What is a Final Agreement?

 A: The purpose of settling a treaty is to finally settle land claims and receive a fair deal from Canada and BC for the loss of our lands – this includes a cash settlement that can be used in any way the Kitselas government would like.
 Kitselas will not need to use these funds to pay for programs and services that currently exist, these services will continue.
 The taxes that Kitselas will pay will be coming back to the community as a source of ‘discretionary money’ – extra money that can be used in any way the Kitselas government would like.

-A: Self-government will replace the Indian Act.
+A: Negotiating a treaty offers one path towards self-governance and getting Kitselas out from under the Indian Act.
+Like other Native groups, the Kitselas were self-governing long before European contact.
+The Indian Act was passed in 1876 without the consultation or consent of the Native people.
+The Indian Act was developed to control almost every aspect of Native life and continues to dictate the way Native people are governed on-reserve.
+Self-governance will replace the Indian Act.
 It gives us the right to make laws, similar to the laws that provinces are able to make.
 It is also about setting up a government that is designed by the Kitselas people and approved by us.
-We will have more freedom to choose.
+With self-governance, we will have more freedom to choose.
 The Kitselas people will be responsible for establishing a Constitution that will guide self-government.

 Q: How will our government be structured?